Carlos Sainz Sr.: Lancia (1993)

 Despite winning the world title Sainz left Toyota at the end of 1992, mainly because for the 1993 season the team was to be sponsored by Castrol, a rival to Sainz's personal sponsor, Repsol.
 Sainz therefore moved to the private but Lancia-backed Jolly Club.
 Lancia had won the manufacturers' championship for the previous six years, but the Delta was an ageing design and technical developments during the season were minor, despite assurances given to Sainz that development would continue.
-The Delta therefore lost ground to newer cars, and became less and less competitive as 1993 wore on.
+The Delta lost ground to newer cars, and became less and less competitive as 1993 wore on.
 Sainz's only podium finish was his second place at the Acropolis Rally.
 He finished second on the San Remo Rally, but he and his teammate were later disqualified for using illegal fuel.
 He finished eighth in the drivers' championship, which was won by Toyota driver Juha Kankkunen.
 Lancia withdrew from the sport altogether at the end of the season.